Sam6569/image-labels-generator/README.md

 if __name__ == "__main__":
     main()

-Run the Script: Open your terminal or command prompt, navigate to the directory where you saved the file, and run the script.
+Run the Script: Open your terminal or command prompt, navigate to the directory where you saved the file and run the script.

 python image_labels.py